se-edu/se-book/designFundamentals/coupling/how/q-tick-coupling.md

 (a)~~(b)~~(c)(d)(e)(f)

-Explanation: Being written by the same developer does not imply a coupling.
+Explanation: Being written by the same developer does not imply coupling.

 </div>
 </question>